Help! Oracle Is Auditing Us!

 - Give me the names of the people who will run this audit so I can look them up on LinkedIn?
 Is it just you?
 Do you outsource this work to others?
 Who is doing the work and are they an Oracle partner?
 Give me the names of the individuals you are outsourcing this work to, so I can look them up on LinkedIn.

-We also offer premium content with more in-depth information to help you.
+We also offer premium content with more in-depth information about Oracle LMS audits.